Here are some helpful health-related things that are important for adults to pay attention to as well.

 Review your bag choices – Often we don’t think about picking out a backpack or bag that won’t hurt our kids' backs when they get overloaded with books and homework, but it’s still an important topic.
 As we get older, we think less about how uncomfortable our computer bags or purses are making us, and more about fashion.
 Overloaded bags can cause a host of problems, from throwing your muscles off balance to tension headaches.
 Consider reducing the weight in your bag, switching shoulders, or participating in yoga or Pilates classes – which can help ensure your shoulders and back are equally strong.

 A Primary Care Physician (PCP) can help you watch over your health and wellness and ensure that you get the necessary tests and screenings you need.
-If you don’t have a PCP please call the El Camino Hospital Health Line at 800-216-5556 for a free physician referral.

 This article was originally published August 2014 edition of the HealthPerks newsletter and has been updated for accuracy.